-Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
+Under AG $\P$ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all relevant facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in my whole-person analysis.
-Some of the factors in AG \P 2(a) were addressed under that guideline, but some warrant additional comment.
+Some of the factors in AG $\P$ 2(a) were addressed under that guideline, but some warrant additional comment.

+I considered Applicant's military service, particularly his deployment during Operation Desert Storm.
 I found Applicant to be honest and candid about the circumstances that led to his debts.
-He either paid the debts or established payment plans on the remaining debts.
+He found a way to settle all of his outstanding SORrelated debts as well as some additional debts.
 I found nothing to indicate a likelihood that Applicant would find himself in a similar future situation.
 Overall, the record evidence leaves me without questions or doubts about Applicant's eligibility and suitability for a security clearance.
 For all these reasons, I conclude Applicant mitigated the financial considerations security concerns.